-According to Oenema et al. 2000, for NO_x , the emission factors of the different manure management systems are equated to those of N2O (liquid/slurry: 0.005, pit storage: 0.002, deep bedding/solid storage: 0.01; poultry manure with/without litter: 0.001 kg NO-N/kg N).
+According to Oenema et al. 2000, for NO_x, the emission factors of the different manure management systems are equated to those of N2O (liquid/slurry: 0.005, pit storage: 0.002, deep bedding/solid storage:

+0.01; poultry manure with/without litter: 0.001 kg NO-N/kg N).
+The allocation of animals to these AWMS is derived from the Manure Bank data, which contain stable type and %liquid manure.

 The same emission factors are used for the whole time series.

-In Wallonia and Brussels, the NO_x emissions are derived from the NH_3 calculations as described in the tier 2 methodology in the EMEP/EEA Guidebook 2023.
+In Wallonia and Brussels, the NO_x emissions are derived from the NH3 calculations as described in the tier 2 methodology in the EMEP/EEA Guidebook 2023.